pdechaine12/O365-EDU-AspNetMVC-Samples/README.md

 3. Set **EDUGraphAPI.SyncData** as StartUp project, and press F5.

-##Questions and comments
+## Questions and comments

 * If you have any trouble running this sample, please [log an issue](https://github.com/OfficeDev/O365-EDU-AspNetMVC-Samples/issues).
-* Questions about GraphAPI development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/MicrosoftGraph).
-Make sure that your questions or comments are tagged with [MicrosoftGraph].
+* Questions about GraphAPI development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/office-addins).
+Make sure that your questions or comments are tagged with [ms-graph-api].

-##Contributing
+## Contributing

 We encourage you to contribute to our samples.
-For guidelines on how to proceed, see [our contribution guide](/Contributing.md).
+For guidelines on how to proceed, see [our contribution guide](/CONTRIBUTING.md).

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.